mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Deploying a Mattermost installation requires creating and applying a single manifest.

-Manifest files contain the configurations needed for the operator to perform the tasks and communicate with Kubernetes.
+Manifest files contain the configurations needed for the operator to perform tasks and communicate with Kubernetes.
 Create the manifest file locally, copy and paste the contents, and save the file with the relevant name.